pete-murphy/ma-smart-map/README.md

 - https://bl.ocks.org/ThomasThoren/550b2ce8b1e2470e75b2

 The [last time](https://github.com/ptrfrncsmrph/mass-map) I tried this, the resulting image revealed an issue with the SRTM data, so I decided if I were to attempt it again, I'd use the more granular dataset that is available for US only.
-I also figured I could use Python3 Another headache I ran into was conflicting Python environments and GDAL distributions, so maybe it would be nice to have the whole environment in a Docker container to have a reliably reproducible process.
+I also figured I could use Python3 to read the zipped DEM files directly.
+Another headache I ran into was conflicting Python environments and GDAL distributions, so maybe it would be nice to have the whole environment in a Docker container to have a reliably reproducible process.
 This will require learning Docker.
 All in all, this sounds like it could be a yak-shaving mission.

 - 30m tiles (http://dwtkns.com/srtm30m/)